 The rules for becoming a certified electrician

-Construction and Maintenance Electrician is a trade regulated by the Ontario College of Trades.
+Construction and Maintenance Electrician is a compulsory trade in Ontario.
 This means you must obtain a Certificate of Qualification (C of Q) to legally work in this field.

 To get your C of Q, you'll need to: